 Modern software development already relies on AI coding assistants that react to user inputs.
-Although autonomous AI agents are still in their infancy, they have the potential to revolutionize the field even further.
+Although autonomous AI agents are rapidly developing, they have the potential to revolutionize the field even further.
 We talk about:

 • handling tasks without prior strict rules,